ECAL-Technologies-Centre/e-ink/README.md

 2. Select the sketch you want to display on the e-paper.

 #### Running the sketch offline
-1. You don't have to change anything, you can still run your sketch even if the display is not connected.
+1. Comment out the line `Ink.connect...`.

 #### Changing the time
 1. Click anywhere on the canvas.
 A popup will show the current time.